r-fukutoku/CS_Data_Visualization/index.md

-## Discussion/Inference of the Visualization:
+## Discussion/Inference of the Visualization: (A description of what the visualization shows and how that relates to the original purpose of your project.
+What conclusions can you draw from this?)
 The hexbin plot bins the individual points by where they fall on the plot, and will show areas of high density and will better resolve the data.

 The stripchart - you could separate the movies into two categories - more popular (maybe > 8) and less popular (or three categories) and then plot the vote count for those.
 That will also capture vote count better since it is spans a full range of values and not just those shown by the specific colors used in the plot you have now.